The best CFexpress cards: ultra-fast Type B and Type A cards compared

 ❌ You want a lower capacity version: Only the 512GB card is capable of the highest speeds.
 All the lower capacity cards are slower, and the 64GB version significantly so.

-However, those speeds only apply to the top 512GB card.
+These speeds only apply to the top 512GB card, but this is by far the best value capacity to buy anyway, costing little more than the 256GB version.
 Go for the 256GB or 128GB versions and peak write speeds drop to 1200MB/s, though this is still plenty fast enough for most scenarios.
-However, you'd be wise to avoid the base 64GB card, as it is only rated for 1500/800MB/s read/write speeds, which is significantly slower than most competing cards.
+You'd be wise to avoid the base 64GB card, as it is only rated for 1500/800MB/s read/write speeds, and 64GB is simply not enough for shooting high-res video.

 Reasons to buy